sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Use Case: UC09 - Show UniCa$h Help**

 **MSS:**
-1. User enters the command to show help with the correct format. (i.e. no parameters)
+1. User enters the command to show help.
 2. User submits the request.
 3. UniCa$h opens help window with link to User Guide
 4. UniCa$h displays the default welcome message with overview of commands